 No Priority Issue Problem Statement Goals Strategies 1 Portable and Clean Water Supply 'Water is 0 Inadequate water supply 0 Have alternative supply of portable water.
 Strategy A: Utilise the water from mining reclamation plants to strike a balance between demand and supply.
 Install Jojo Tanks at strategic points for farm & informal settlement areas. life' 0 Prolonged water supply disruption 0 Improve on the reliability of the pressures of the network system and improved turnaround time Strategy B: Re-zone the network and cluster the areas to be able to regulate pressures.
 0 High distribution losses 0 Reduce the distribution losses to at least below 25% Strategy C: Implement Water Conservation and Water Demand Strategy.
-Replace the asbestos pipes, install bulk and household water meters 0 Poor aesthetic quality of water (Taste & Odour) 0 Improve on the quality of water supplied Strategy D: Equip and employ qualified staff for the on-site laboratory to operate 24hrs for water quality monitoring.
+Replace the asbestos pipes, install bulk and household water meters 0 Poor aesthetic quality of 0 Improve on the quality of water supplied Strategy D: Equip and employ qualified staff for the on-site laboratory to operate 24hrs for water quality monitoring.
 Outsource the monitoring to also independent/private laboratory for water quality analysis.
-0 Average Blue Drop Rating Status 0 Improve on the Blue Drop status rating at least to be above 90% Strategy D: Ensure operations are done in line with compliance to Blue Drop Assessment Systems h) 5 Year Plan 2018-2023